bbirney/makelatex/README.md

 <h3>Author: Benjamin Birney</h3>

-<h3>Usage: "./makelatex \<hw number\>"</h3>
+<h3>Usage: "./makelatex (hw number)"</h3>

-<b>About: Scrapes URL from Aviv's website, parses HTML and generates a decent looking latex document for the HW.</b>
+About: Scrapes URL from Aviv's website, parses HTML and generates a decent looking latex document for the HW.

-Installing Python / Dependent Libraries:
+<h3>Installing Python / Dependent Libraries:</h3>
 - Install / Update Python
   - Run "python --version" (You should be running something around 3.6)
   - If you don't have python, then run "sudo apt-get update ; sudo apt-get install python3.6"